 How you can strengthen and care for your pelvic floor

-The consequences of not having a healthy pelvic floor may sound terrifying, but don't panic.
+The consequences of not having the pelvic floor in good condition may sound terrifying, but don't be scared.
 This area of the body can be strengthened regardless of your age.

-But, did you know that there is a type of recommended movement to make it more resistant?
+But did you know that there are a type of recommended movements to make it more resistant?
 They are called Kegel exercises and we are going to tell you how to do them:

-Lie on the bed and identify the muscles that you are going to exercise.
+Lie in bed and identify the muscles you are going to exercise.
 Try to imitate the movement you make when you want to stop the stream of urine when you go to the bathroom.
-Keep in mind that you are not moving your abdomen or your legs.
+Keep in mind that you are not moving your abdomen or legs.

-Hold the muscles tight for 3-5 seconds, release slowly, in sync with your breath, for 5 seconds.
+Hold the muscles tight for 3 to 5 seconds, release them slowly, in sync with your breathing, for 5 seconds.

 Do 10 repetitions of this movement, 3 times a day.

-One of the most uncomfortable and painful consequences of having a weakened pelvic floor are urine infections.
+One of the most uncomfortable and painful consequences of having a weakened pelvic floor is urinary infections.

-All you have to do is exercise, jump, cough, sneeze or laugh so that some pee drops come out.
-And wetting your pantyhose is not only unpleasant, but fertile ground for infections like cystitis to flourish.
+All you have to do is exercise, jump, cough, sneeze or laugh and some pee will come out.
+And wetting your panties is not only unpleasant, but also fertile ground for infections such as cystitis to flourish.

 You who already know why you have to take care of the pelvic floor, go and tell your friends, so that more and more women are aware of the importance of paying attention to this valuable part of the body.

-Recommendation: keep in mind that if you have any persistent discomfort in this area, it is best to see your doctor.
+Recommendation: Keep in mind that if you have any persistent discomfort in this area, it is best to consult your doctor.